-In this course students will learn how to create and edit images, digital illustrations, character design and 3D models.
+Students will learn how to create and edit images, digital illustrations, character designs and 3D models.
 They will use a range of digital tools and techniques including the Adobe Creative Cloud suite and several 2D and 3D modelling tools available online.